-For years owning an espresso machine was synonym with spending a lot of money, and the espresso and latte preparation was reserved to professional baristas, or wealthy people.
-That is not the case anymore, espresso preparing is now affordable, and if you purchase the right equipment, you will soon forget about the burnt, overpriced espresso shots from Starbucks.
+For years owning an espresso machine was a synonym for spending a lot of money, and the espresso and latte preparation was reserved for professional baristas or wealthy people.
+This has changed now, and espresso preparing is affordable, and if you purchase the right equipment, you will soon forget about the burnt, overpriced espresso shots from Starbucks.

 How To Choose an Espresso Machine

 For the low end of espresso machines, there are a lot of questions a potential buyer needs to answer when planning.
 A good planning will allow them to budget the purchase, and to plan for an upgrade, if necessary.
-From the budget perspective, most looked for price ranges for espresso machines are under 100 dollars, under 200 dollars, and under 500.
+From a budget perspective, most looked for price ranges for espresso machines are the 100 dollars machine, the 200 dollars range, and under 500 equipment.

-Depending on your needs, the budget might need to be adjusted.
+Depending on your needs, you might need to adjust your budget.
 If you are new to espresso, and you are just learning the art, a machine under 100$ should be OK.
-If you budget permits it, set your budget to 200 for the brewer only, you will get some nice features that will help control the process better.
-If you are not completely new to espresso brewing, a more expensive brewer it's recommended, because it will give you more control over the brewing, and more consistent results.
+If your budget permits it, set your budget to 200 for the brewer only, you will get some nice features that will help control the process better.
+If you have some experience with espresso brewing, I recommend considering a slightly more expensive machine.
+This will give you more control over the brewing, and more consistent results.

-For close espresso replicas, without pretentions, a steam based brewer will do it.
-They are very appropriate for preparing milk based coffee beverages, where espresso flavor is drenched in milk and sugar anyway.
+For close espresso replicas, without pretensions, a steam-based brewer will do it.
+They are very appropriate for preparing milk-based coffee beverages, where espresso flavor is drenched in milk and sugar anyway.
 These will give you a quality similar to Starbucks where the espresso is not that great, but who cares anyway.

 On the other hand, if you want great espresso shots, and are trying to escape the daily Starbucks routine, a more expensive, pump driven equipment would be the right choice.